UN Environment Programme (UNEP)

 UNEP in UN City

-In Denmark, UNEP is represented by three collaboration centers: UNEP DTU Partnership and the Center for Climate Technology (CTCN) in UN City, and UNEP-DHI Centre on Water and Environment in Hørsholm.
+In Denmark, UNEP is represented by three centres: UNEP Copenhagen Climate Centre, the Climate Technology Centre and Network (CTCN) and UNEP-DHI Centre on Water and Environment.

 UNEP Copenhagen Climate Centre ( UNEP-CCC) help deliver UNEP’s climate change sub-programme and is a leading international advisory institution on energy, climate, and sustainable development.
 Its work focuses on assisting developing countries and emerging economies transition towards more low-carbon development paths and supports integration of climate resilience in national development.